divyanshsaraswat/queuectl-flam/README.md

 **Note for PowerShell users**: The CLI automatically fixes PowerShell's single-quote format where quotes are stripped.
 You can use the simpler format `{id:value,command:value}` instead of escaping quotes.

+**Duplicate Job ID Handling**: If you attempt to enqueue a job with an ID that already exists, you'll receive a clear error message indicating the job ID is already in use and its current state.
+This prevents accidental overwrites and helps maintain job integrity.

 #### Start Workers

 ```bash